 - Spanish: As the second most widely spoken language in the world, including more than 37 million Americans, Spanish is useful if you’re pursuing medicine, law, social service, education or business.

 The academic catalog also outlines beginner and intermediate courses available in:

 - American Sign Language: American Sign Language (ASL) is a complete, complex language that uses signs made by moving the hands, facial expressions and postures of the body.
 It is the primary language used by many people who are deaf or hard-of-hearing.

 - German: A strong thread in Western history and business worldwide, this language is a good addition to the study of finance and international policy.

 STUDYING A LANGUAGE IN ITS NATIVE CULTURE

-Many Wingate University language courses include study abroad, an internship or a service learning component that immerses you in practical application of your foreign language.
-Students interested in an immersive experience for Spanish might be interested in our Costa Rica summer program.
+Many Wingate University language courses include study abroad, an internship or a service-learning component that immerses you in practical application of your foreign language.
+Students seeking an immersive experience for Spanish might be interested in our Costa Rica summer program.
 Those interested in French can take advantage of our Quebec Immersion Program.

-Our academic advisers are happy to find the right program fit for you.
+Our academic advisors are happy to find the right program fit for you.

 EARN CREDIT FOR PREVIOUS STUDY